 I thought you may be interested in learning more about Victoza® (liraglutide) injection 1.2 mg or 1.8 mg, a non-insulin injectable for adults with type 2 diabetes.

-Victoza® is a once-daily medication that can help control type 2 diabetes by helping to lower your blood sugar.
+Victoza® is a once-daily medication that can help lower blood sugar in adults with type 2 diabetes.

 And, best of all, Victoza® is taken just once a day, any time of the day, independent of meals.